AnasSohailZafar/-Data-Science-Project-Classification-of-Dry-Bean-Dataset/README.md

 4. Create a pull request with a descriptive title and explanation of your changes.

-## License:
+## License

 This project is licensed under the MIT License.

-## Contact Information:
+## Contact Information

-For any questions or suggestions, please feel free to reach out to the project maintainer:
+For any questions or suggestions, please feel free to reach out :

 Name:     Anas Sohail Zafar